eera5607/960evoSmartLog/README.md

 Since the script needs direct hardware access you should run it with 'sudo' or as root.

-The script is created to read the info from `/dev/nvme0n1` but you can change that according to your needs.
+The script was created to read the info from `/dev/nvme0n1` but you can change that according to your needs.
 You can list all compatible devices available using:

 `sudo nvme list`